GreenDelta/openLCA2-manual/src/validation.md

 ## Validation of data

 Already during the data collection, data validation and mass/energy balance must be ensured in LCA studies.
 However, LCA models can be complex and after building the product system, practitioners should analyze if those balances are still given.
-To conduct this but also to get an overrview, openLCA lets you probe the structure of the product system directly.
+To conduct this but also to get an overview, openLCA lets you probe the structure of the product system directly.
 For example, you can disconnect selected processes, see [**Model Graph**](./prod_sys/model_graph.md), to test for inconsistencies in mass or energy balances, or to explore the role of specific flows such as energy use or transport demand to cross-check with your data entries:

 ![](./media/guidance_1.png)
 ![](./media/guidance_2.png)

-The respective inventory will display the amount of needed energy or transport over the whole supply chain, as the processes have been removed from the whole supply chain.
+The respective inventory will display the amount of needed energy or transport over the whole supply chain, as the processes have been removed from the supply chain.
+This helps you understand how much each process contributes to the overall resource demand and highlights potential data gaps or imbalances that may require correction or further justification.

 ![](./media/guidance_3.png)